tyjyang/notes-cms-pnr/manual operations.md

         -   else, **bypass**
 -   else, aiming 100% stats, same procedure as the above branch

+### nLumis vs nEvts

+When the number of lumisections is incorrectly setup, workflows with all events completed will still end up in assistance-manual.

+To confirm the cause, search for `lumi completion` in Unified log on Dima's page.

 ## Transient procedures
+### `50115` for campaign `Run3Winter22XX`
+-   Due to a bad xml parser in an old CMSSW version, bypass these workflows

 ### `50664` and `71304` workflows
 -   Put (`50664-PerformanceKill` OR `71304-JobKilled`) AND (label for campaign e.g. ) as jira labels
 -   wait for response